-- (4) Provide written notice to the program participant containing a clear statement of the reasons for violation/termination. - (5) Provide a review of the decision in which the program participant is given the opportunity to present written or oral objections to a person other than the person (or a subordinate of that person) who made or approved the termination decision. - (6) Request and attend a case conference if issues are not resolved. - (7) Provide prompt written notice of the final decision to the program participant.
-The aforementioned documentation must also be submitted to the CES.
+- (1) Provide written notice to the program participant containing a clear statement of the reasons for violation/termination. - (2) Provide a review of the decision in which the program participant is given the opportunity to present written or oral objections to a person other than the person (or a subordinate of that person) who made or approved the termination decision. - (3) Request and attend a case conference if issues are not resolved. - (4) Provide prompt written notice of the final decision to the program participant.
+The aforementioned documentation must also be submitted to the CES Manger: PWACoCRRH@pwcgov.org.